Property (QT) for 3-manifold groups: Applications: Property (QT) of 3-manifold groups

-\section{Applications: property (QT) of 3-manifold groups}
+\section{Applications: Property (QT) of 3-manifold groups}

-In this section, we apply results obtained in previous sections to determine property (QT) for finitely generated 3-manifold groups.
-Note that property (QT) is a commensurable invariant.
+In this section, we apply results obtained in previous sections to give a complete characterization of property (QT) of all finitely generated 3-manifold groups (Theorem~\ref{thm:QT3MFD}).
+Note that property (QT) is a commensurability invariant.
 Hence, we can always assume that all 3-manifolds are compact, orientable (by taking Scott's compact core and double cover).

 Let $M$ be a compact, connected, orientable, irreducible 3-manifold with empty or tori boundary. $M$ is called \emph{geometric} if its interior admits geometric structures in the sense of Thurston, that are $S^3$, $\mathbb{E}^3$, $\mathbb{H}^3$, $S^{2} \times \mathbb{R}$, $\mathbb{H}^{2} \times \mathbb{R}$, $\widetilde{SL(2, \mathbb{R})}$, Nil and Sol.
 If $M$ is not geometric, then $M$ is called a {\it nongeometric $3$--manifold}.
 By geometric decomposition of $3$--manifolds, there is a nonempty minimal union $\mathcal{T} \subset M$ of disjoint essential tori and Klein bottles, unique up to isotopy, such that each component of $M \backslash \mathcal{T}$ is either a Seifert fibered piece or a hyperbolic piece. $M$ is called {\it graph manifold} if all the pieces of $M \backslash \mathcal{T}$ are Seifert pieces, otherwise it is a {\it mixed manifold}.